Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 ### 05/24/2024 -> 05/27/2024

 Experimented with the LazyGUI sliders.
 Managed to get the sliders to affect the color/brightness settings of imported photos.
 Realized that kernels will be harder to implement.

+### 05/28/2024

+Experimented with color values on branc1, will need to modify methods to adjust exposure.
+Use of kernels did not work as expected.